elixir-crawly/crawly/docs/README.md

 2. ` Crawly.Middlewares.RobotsTxt` - this middleware ensures that
 Crawly respects the robots.txt defined by the target website.
 3. `Crawly.Middlewares.UniqueRequest` - this middleware ensures that
-crawly would not schedule the same URL(request) multiple time.
+crawly would not schedule the same URL(request) multiple times.
-4. `Crawly.Middlewares.UserAgent` - this middleware is used to set a User Agent http header.
+4. `Crawly.Middlewares.UserAgent` - this middleware is used to set a User Agent HTTP header.
 Allows to rotate UserAgents, if the last one is defined as a list.

-A list of request middlewares which are going to be used with a given project are defined in the project settings.
+A list of request middlewares which are going to be used with a given project is defined in the project settings.

 ## Item pipelines